 If you can use one of your legs, you can take things to the next level and try your hand at mono-skiing.

-But be aware that you’ll need to train for it – it requires a tremendous amount of upper body strength!
+But be aware that you’ll need to train for it—it requires tremendous upper-body strength!

 Ziplining

-As with ziplining, not every company that runs a zip line can accommodate people with mobility issues, so you’ll likely have to do a bit of research to find a zipline outfit that can adequately accommodate people with limited mobility (some can’t or won’t for insurance reasons).
-It’s well worth the time spent researching though and will give you an experience and memories that won’t soon be forgotten!
+As with ziplining, not every company that runs a zip line can accommodate people with mobility issues, so you’ll likely have to research to find a zipline outfit that can adequately accommodate people with limited mobility (some can’t or won’t for insurance reasons).
+It’s well worth the time spent researching, though, and will give you an experience and memories that won’t soon be forgotten!

 Boating